lisa-dai/web-diary/README.md

-add lots of CSS/styling stuff, add post editing/deleting feature, create custom cursor animation, update post.created time to be EST
+add lots of CSS/styling stuff, add post editing/deleting feature, create custom cursor animation, update post.created time to be EST, make so only 5 diary entries show at a time